mobxjs/mobx/docs/best/store.md

 It is possible to express your domain objects as plain objects, but classes have some important advantages over plain objects:

 -   They can have methods.
-    This makes your domain concepts easier to use stand-alone and reduces the amount of contextual awareness that is needed in your application.
+    This makes your domain concepts easier to use standalone and reduces the amount of contextual awareness that is needed in your application.
     Just pass objects around.
     You don't have to pass stores around, or have to figure out which actions can be applied to an object if they are just available as instance methods.
     This is especially important in large applications.